penoonan/app/README.md

 ##Controllers

-Controllers come populated with an instance of the [Plates](http://www.platesphp.com) template system and the [Symfony Request](http://symfony.com/doc/current/components/http_foundation/introduction.html) object by default.
+Sketch's default controllers come populated with an instance of the template system (Plates, by default) and the [Symfony Request](http://symfony.com/doc/current/components/http_foundation/introduction.html) object.
 For any other dependencies, use type-hinting and constructor injection - the IoC container will pass them in automatically.
 Of course, if you are type-hinting an Interface as a dependency, be sure to use `$app->bind('FooInterface', 'FooConcrete')` in your index.php file to tell the IoC container which concrete class it should inject.

 Say you want to make a controller that grabs `page` from the query string (i.e., the menu slug) and passes it to the view.
-Here's how you would do that:
+Here's how you would do that using Sketch's default controllers:

     Class HomeController extends \Sketch\WpBaseController {